CMB-S4/spt3g_software/doc/quickstart.rst

 Frame Objects
 =============

-Frames can store only objects that are subclasses of G3FrameObject or are plain-old-data (numerical scalars, booleans, strings).
+Frames can store only objects that are subclasses of :py:class:`~spt3g.core.G3FrameObject` or are plain-old-data (numerical scalars, booleans, strings).
 Notably, you cannot directly store python lists, tuples, or numpy arrays; container classes for these are provided, however.
 The primary driver for this is that the containers can be shared by C++ and Python code, which allows us to limit the amount of C++ to the cores of algorithms and preserve APIs between the two languages.
 This makes it much easier to write modules in C++ and Python interchangeably since both languages can access all the data products in the frame using the same interfaces.

-The software provides both generic container classes (along the lines of a plain numpy array) and application-specific classes (such as ``G3Timestream``) that also contain metadata (for example, start and stop times and units).
+The software provides both generic container classes (along the lines of a plain numpy array) and application-specific classes (such as :py:class:`~spt3g.core.G3Timestream`) that also contain metadata (for example, start and stop times and units).
 In general, code should use one of the purpose-specific objects, which makes sure that stored information has all the appropriate metadata attached.

-Some classes that hold multiple instances of other datatypes have names starting with either G3Vector, which denotes a list/array, or G3Map, denoting a dictionary from strings to the named type.
+Some classes that hold multiple instances of other datatypes have names starting with either ``G3Vector``, which denotes a list/array, or ``G3Map``, denoting a dictionary from strings to the named type.
 These names follow the C++ convention.

-Classes containing large quantities of numbers (G3Timestream, G3SkyMap, G3VectorDouble) store their data contiguously in memory and implement the Python buffer protocol, which makes numpy operations on these classes behave with the same speed and semantics as on numpy arrays.
+Classes containing large quantities of numbers (:py:class:`~spt3g.core.G3Timestream`, :py:class:`~spt3g.maps.G3SkyMap`, :py:class:`~spt3g.core.G3VectorDouble`) store their data contiguously in memory and implement the Python buffer protocol, which makes numpy operations on these classes behave with the same speed and semantics as on numpy arrays.

-Experimental data is stored in one of the following application-specific clASSES:
+Experimental data is stored in one of the following application-specific classes:

-* *G3Timestream* acts like a G3VectorDouble with attached sample rate, start time, stop time and units.
+* :py:class:`~spt3g.core.G3Timestream` acts like a :py:class:`~spt3g.core.G3VectorDouble` with attached sample rate, start time, stop time and units.
-* *G3SkyMap* is a base class for actual maps of the sky, and includes units and projection information.
+* :py:class:`~spt3g.maps.G3SkyMap` is a base class for actual maps of the sky, and includes units and projection information.
-* *BolometerProperties* Stores the physical bolometer information like polarization angle and pointing offset.
+* :py:class:`~spt3g.calibration.BolometerProperties` Stores the physical bolometer information like polarization angle and pointing offset.
-* *DfMuxChannelMapping* Is used to map the string identifying a bolometer to its board/module/channel in the dfmux system.
+* :py:class:`~spt3g.dfmux.DfMuxChannelMapping` Is used to map the string identifying a bolometer to its board/module/channel in the dfmux system.

 A few notable generic containers when the standard ones are not appropriate:

-* *G3VectorDouble* is a vector of doubles.
+* :py:class:`~spt3g.core.G3VectorDouble` is a vector of doubles.
 It acts like a numpy array of doubles.
-* *G3MapString* acts like a dictionary that maps strings to strings
+* :py:class:`~spt3g.core.G3MapString` acts like a dictionary that maps strings to strings
-* *G3MapVectorDouble* acts like a dictionary that maps a string to a vector of doubles
+* :py:class:`~spt3g.core.G3MapVectorDouble` acts like a dictionary that maps a string to a vector of doubles

 Frame objects must be defined in both C++ and Python, which can be a bit daunting if you aren't familiar with C++.
 If you *need* to add an extra member to a G3FrameObject subclass or need a new class, ask on the Slack channel and someone familiar with the C++ side of the software can help with it.